-Every emotion has a specific function, a specific purpose, and a specific action for you to complete so that it can move on and make room for the next emotion, the next thought, and the next idea.
+Every emotion has a specific function, a specific purpose, and a specific action for you to complete so that it can move on and make room for your next emotion, your next thought, and your next idea.
 As we explore emotions as distinct and separate entities that require unique responses, I thought you might like to get an empathic sense for emotions by looking at something that isn’t an emotion: Love.

 When an emotion is healthy, it arises only when it’s needed, it shifts and changes in response to its environment, and it recedes willingly once it has addressed an issue.
 When love is healthy, it does none of these things.

 If emotions repeat themselves endlessly, or appear with the same exact intensity over and over again, then something’s wrong.
 Yet real love is a steadfast promise that repeats itself endlessly through life and beyond death.
 Love does not increase or decrease in response to its environment, and it does not change with the changing winds.
 Love is not an emotion; it doesn’t behave the way emotions do.
 Real love is in a category of its own.

 Those things we’ve learned to equate with love—the longing, the physical attraction, the shared hobbies, the desire, the yearning, the lust, the projections, the addictive cycles, the passions—those things move and change and fluctuate in the way emotions do, but they’re not love, because love is utterly stable and utterly unaffected by any emotion.
 When we love truly, we can experience all our free-flowing, mood state, and intense emotions (including fear, rage, hatred, grief, and shame) while continuing to love and honor our loved ones.
 Love isn’t the opposite of fear, or anger, or any other emotion.
 Love is much, much deeper than that.